Employer of the week

 Fully flexible working, including alternative working patterns, annualised hours, compressed hours and job share, to name a few.

-Excellent learning and development to ensure everyone fulfils their potential.
+Excellent learning and development to ensure everyone fulfills their potential.

 Maternity, adoption or shared parental leave of up to 26 weeks full pay followed by 13 weeks statutory pay and a further 13 weeks unpaid, and paternity leave of 2 weeks full pay.